 - Introduction to “heel” and “whoa” and encouraged to be staunch on point.

-- Begin learning to honor and work with other dogs in yard and field exercises.
+- Trained with other dogs in yard and field exercises, beginner backing drills.

 - Simulated hunting situations with other dogs to develop staunchness on point, steady backing, and given the opportunity to retrieve.

 - Seasonal conditioning to improve aerobic performance and toughen footpads.